 Training staff to use culturally appropriate curriculum is key to engaging both students and parents.
 Parent Engagement for Title III requires the use of culturally engaging family literacy activities, but staff may not know how to go about doing that.

-The Latino Family Literacy Project has almost two decades of experience with providing staff training for an award-winning parent engagement program.
+The Latino Family Literacy Project has more than two decades of experience with providing staff training for an award-winning parent engagement program.
 We can help to transform your school’s ELL parent outreach efforts for academic support!